josealonso/Microservices-Intermediate/README.md

 - We need a mechanism to call other services without hardcoding their hostnames or port numbers.
 - Since instances may come up and go anytime, we need some automatic service registration and discovery mechanism.

+The **@EnableEurekaClient** annotation was removed in spring cloud 2022.0.0 and provided auto-configuration.

 #### Run multiple instances of the same microservice

 To run another instance of *department-service*